NickLueth/SecurityPlus-Study-Tool/README.md

    - **Command Line:**
      ```bash
-     python3 securityplus_study_tool.py
+     python3 main.py
      ```

    - **IDE:**
-     Open the project in your favorite IDE and run the `securityplus_study_tool.py` script.
+     Open the project in your favorite IDE and run the `main.py` file.

 ### Creating a Desktop Shortcut (Optional)